CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 Update the exercies 5.* to retreieve the information of the rooms and customers as well.

+### Exercise 8.b
+**User story:** As a staff member, I want ot retrieve the reservations and details for rooms and customers, that happened between a given date range.

+Create and endpoint to get from `/reservations/details-between/:from_day/:to_day` all the reservations and details about customer and room, between a given date range.

+///////////////////////////////////////////
 Task 1: Add SQLITE dependency: